nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-5/index.md

         sta     (ptr1),y
 ```

+... rather than the somewhat simpler `sta io_gr_graphics`
+(it hasn't noticed it is a `char * const`, so it could just use that address in "absolute" mode)
-... rather than the somewhat simpler `sta io_gr_graphics` but it's pretty easy to reverse engineer the calling
+but it's pretty easy to reverse engineer the calling
 convention and write a `library.h` and `library.s` with the weirder and more performance-critical parts in assembly.

 I'd rather dispense with DOS and use our tiny loader from before, with a boot sector loader to display